lukas2/threejs_landscape/README.md

 Just an experiment: I wanted to create a landscape-mesh after reading a heightmap from a PNG-file.

-There's a blogpost on this here: http://lukaszielinski.de/blog/posts/2014/11/07/webgl-creating-a-landscape-mesh-with-three-dot-js-using-a-png-heightmap/
+There's a blogpost on this [here](http://lukaszielinski.de/blog/posts/2014/11/07/webgl-creating-a-landscape-mesh-with-three-dot-js-using-a-png-heightmap/ "Blogpost three js landscape").

+(By the way, OrbitControls.js is taken from the three.js-examples.
+Please check [its repository](https://github.com/mrdoob/three.js/ "Three.js repo").